 You’re going to want to take your former tenant to small claims court in order to obtain a judgment for the unpaid rent.

 Without the judgment, you have very little leverage to collect rent from a former tenant who has been hard to track down for unpaid rent.

 If your former tenant tries to get a loan for a car or home they could be denied and that’s why people want the judgment off of their record.

 How to Execute a Judgment on a Tenant

 Having a judgment is one thing, but executing that judgment is another.
-The up-side is that the judgment will affect their credit and hopefully this will be enough incentive to eventually pay, although most experienced landlords will agree that unfortunately it’s not.
+As of July 2017, the judgment will not affect their credit and as it once did.

 Every state restricts the ability to garnish wages on someone who is on welfare or employed by the federal government (ie. Post Office, etc.).